 There is a popular belief that the idol of Shri Ram Gopal Ji in Shri Sitaramji Temple resembles both Lord Krishna and Lord Rama.

 There’s a small temple dedicated to Lord Hanuman in one of the annexes of this temple.
 The temple management claims that it has Akhand Jyoti, a flame that’s never put off since the idol was consecrated centuries ago.
-I’m not sure of this claim since there’s no way to verify the same.
+I’m not sure if this claim is true.

 Shri Gyan Gopal Ji temple is smaller of the two and contains idol of Lord Krishna.
 This compound also houses a school for the students and disciples.

-Due to 1981 Jaipur floods, Galta Temples were submerged.
+Due to the 1981 Jaipur floods, Galta Temples were submerged.
 Thankfully, restoration brought back its glory.

 Visitors will notice the presence of monkeys everywhere in Galtaji.
 While this may startle some but they are harmless unless provoked.
 Monkeys are used to seeing people around as devotees visit Galtaji to offer them food.